ava-labs/etna-devnet-resources/guides/c-to-p-transfer.md

 5. Rename `example.env` file to `.env`, and populate with your keys.
 All non-EVM addresses should be prepended with `P-custom`.
 Save the file.

-6.Run `yarn install` in your terminal.
+6. Run `yarn install` in your terminal.

-7.Run `yarn run export-c` in your terminal.
+7. Run `yarn run export-c` in your terminal.

 9. Run `yarn run import-p` in your terminal.